autopi-io/documentation/docs/hardware/autopi_tmu_cm4/mounting_holes.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-Mounting holes can be used to create mounts for easier installation in the vehicle.
+This guide explains how to utilize the mounting holes on your AutoPi TMU CM4 device to create custom installation solutions.
+Learn how to design and fabricate mounts tailored to your vehicle's interior layout for secure and professional device installation.

 ![Mounting holes](/img/hardware/autopi_tmu_cm4/mounting_holes/mounting_holes.png)